 Yes, we just quoted the survivalist character from the movie, TREMORS.

-how do you choose a boot knife?
+How do you choose a boot knife?

-Same way you choose any other knife; quality, reliability, brand and price.
+The same way you choose any other knife; quality, reliability, brand and price.
 Obviously, there are plenty of other factors that go into your boot knife purchasing decision, but those are the basics.

 The most important aspect of choosing a boot knife is to make sure it fits your specifications.
 The best boot knife on the market will not only take care of your survival needs, but will also excel for everyday tasks and uses just like any other pocket knife or survival knife would do.
 Just because it’s a boot knife doesn’t mean it shouldn’t be able to be used as part of your everyday carry (EDC).

 A good boot knife should be a part of your everyday carry just as much as a quality pocket knife.
 They’re small and compact and can easily be strapped to your ankle; giving you a hand-up on self-defense and will always be there for you when you need it.
 Plus, it’s out of sight, so, no one will even know you’re carrying it.
 Pair one of these with a tactical pen and you’re covered.

 There are millions of boot knives currently on the market; some good, some great and others a waste of money and time.
 I’ve had more than one that could barely handle everyday tasks such as cutting hay bales, opening thick bags and shaving limbs to prepare a fire.
 Only thing these cheap knockoffs were good at was stabbing and I’m not even sure they could have handled that without breaking.
 See, quality matters when choosing boot knives just as much as any other blade in your arsenal because you never know what you’re going to encounter out there.